crisprVerse/Tutorials/Design_Minor_Major_Allele/README.md

 minor allele and has a much lower affinity for the reference, or major allele.

-Note that while the two `GuideSet`s differ only by their `BSgenome` object, we need to provide different indices to access protospacers at equivalent `pam_site`s.
-This is due to variants in one `BSgenome` (in this case the one with minor alleles) eliminating PAM sequences, that is, one of the Gs in NGG is changed to another base such that SpCas9 does not recognize it.
+Note that while the two `GuideSet` objects differ only by their `BSgenome` object, we need to provide different indices to access protospacers at equivalent `pam_site`s.
+This is due to variants in one `BSgenome` (in this case theone with minor alleles) eliminating PAM sequences, that is, one of the Gs in NGG is changed to another base such that SpCas9 does not recognize it.
 This, where permissible, is also an effective way of ensuring gRNAs only target a specific sequence if that sequence contains the desired variant.

 # Session Info